s1ntoneli/fndxapp/docs/keyboardfirstapps.md

-# 20 Awesome Keyboard-First Mac Apps
+# 20 Awesome Keyboard-First Mac Apps 😃

+The definition of a Keyboard-first App is: Your app should prioritize keyboard interaction, or it should help users use the keyboard more efficiently.
+A Keyboard-First App can help users improve focus, increase efficiency, and save a lot of time.

+These are 20 awesome Keyboard-First Apps that I have collected:

 | | App Name | Introduction | Price | Category |
 | --- | ----------- | --- | --- | --- |